 Procrastination is often a top contributor to delayed projects, inconvenienced customers, and poor work quality.
-It’s also a symptom of burnout and stress, both of which are becoming more prevalent during the pandemic.
+It’s also a symptom of burnout and stress.
 Understanding the root cause of procrastination and how it works can help us stop it from wreaking havoc on our workdays.

 Procrastination is a particularly unique problem, as most people agree that it works against their best interests.
 When we are actively procrastinating on a project, we are often aware that doing so has a good chance of causing us greater stress closer to the project deadline—and yet we procrastinate anyway.
 This delay generally happens when we are trying to avoid feelings of discomfort, such as boredom or fear of failure.
 Hence, procrastination is more of an emotional issue than a cut-and-dry work problem, and tackling it with an eye on our emotions can be a more effective solution.